Ultralight Backpacking Tent

 For its groundbreaking low weight, livability, sturdiness, and ventilation—all the boxes you’d want to check off when buying an ultralight backpacking tent—the Big Agnes Tiger Wall 2 Platinum stands out as one of the very best models for ultralight and long-distance backpackers, or anyone who simply wants to reduce pack weight.

-BUY IT NOW You can support my work on this blog by clicking any of these links to purchase a Big Agnes Tiger Wall 2 Platinum at Moosejaw.com or rei.com, or a Big Agnes Tiger Wall 3 Platinum at Moosejaw.com or rei.com.
+You can support my work on this blog, at not cost to you, by clicking either of these affiliate links to purchase a Big Agnes Tiger Wall UL2 Platinum or a Tiger Wall UL3 Platinum at backcountry.com or Moosejaw.com.

 NOTE: I tested gear for Backpacker Magazine for 20 years.
 At The Big Outside, I review only what I consider the best outdoor gear and apparel.
 See categorized menus of all of my gear reviews at The Big Outside.